MILDY1234/100-days-of-ML-Challenge/README.md

 ### Testing alternative values of K
 We may be able do even better by examining performance across various k values.
 Using the normalized training and test datasets, the same 100 records were classified using several different k values.

+## Day 4:

+## Classification using Naive Bayes

+An example to it could be Weather estimates based on probabilistic methods.
+They are based on past events to predict future events.
+A 70% chance of rain implies rain occured in 7 out of 10 past cases with similar conditions.

+Thomas Bayes develped foundation principles to describe probability of events and how it should be revised in light of additional information.
+These principles are known as Bayesian methods.

+Probability is a number between 0 and 1 (that is, between 0 percent and 100 percent), which captures the chance that an event will occur in the light of the available evidence.
+A probability of 0 indicates that the event will definitely not occur, while a probability of 1 indicates that the event will occur with 100 percent certainty.

+Bayesian classifiers have been used for:

+Text classification, such as junk e-mail (spam) filtering Intrusion or anomaly detection in computer networks Diagnosing medical conditions given a set of observed symptoms

+Bayesian methods provide insights into how the probability of any event can be estimated from the observed data.

+If it rained 3 out of 10 days the probability of rains could be estimated as 3/10=0.30 or 30%.
+Similarly if 10 out of 50 emails were spam the probability of any incoming messages being spam can be estimated to be 10/50=0.20 or 20%

+Hence to denote P which is probability of an event P(rain)=0.30 and P(spam)=0.20

+P(spam)=0.20 and P(ham)=1-0.20=0.80

+## Day 5:

+### Filtering mobile phone spam using Naive Bayes algorithm

+### Step 1 - Collecting the data

+To develop the Naive Bayes classifier, we will use data adapted from the SMS Spam Collection at http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/

+### Step 2 - Exploring and Preparing the data

+Using the str() function, we see that the sms_raw data frame includes 5,559 total SMS messages with two features: type and text.
+The SMS type has been coded as either ham or spam.
+The text element stores the full raw SMS text.

+The type element is currently a character vector.
+Since this is a categorical variable, it would be better to convert it into a factor.

+One needs to consider how to remove numbers and punctuation; handle uninteresting words such as and, but, and or; and how to break apart sentences into individual words.
+We will use the 'tm' package for data cleaning and preparation.

+The first step in processing text data involves creating a corpus, which is a collection of text documents.
+The documents can be short or long, from individual news articles, pages in a book or on the web, or entire books.
+In our case, the corpus will be a collection of SMS messages.

+In order to create a corpus, we'll use the VCorpus() function in the tm package, which refers to a volatile corpus—volatile as it is stored in memory as opposed to being stored on disk (the PCorpus() function can be used to access a permanent corpus stored in a database)

+In order to perform our analysis, we need to divide these messages into individual words.
+But first, we need to clean the text, in order to standardize the words, by removing punctuation and other characters that clutter the result.
+For example, we would like the strings Hello!, HELLO, and hello to be counted as instances of the same word.The tm_map() function provides a method to apply a transformation (also known as mapping) to a tm corpus.
+We will use this function to clean up our corpus using a series of transformations and save the result in a new object called corpus_clean.